 5. Feature Images of Your Location

 Heather Blatz wants you to relax and let her take the wheel.
 With her beautiful Facebook cover image, you get the sense that she can sell your home and alleviate all your stress.
-This soothing photo conveys a hint at her specific location, which is coastal Florida.
+This soothing photo—alongside her clever headshot—conveys a hint of her specific location, which is coastal Florida.
+Even though Heather has since changed her Facebook cover image, I still think this version is a great one.

-People who visit Heather’s page know that her market is not just real estate.
-It’s a lifestyle.
-It’s luxury coastal living.
+Heather’s visitors know her market is not just real estate.
+It’s a lifestyle of luxury coastal living.
 You can glean that from the gorgeous photo of a luxury coastal home with a view of the water in the background.
 Makes you want to go on vacation, am I right?

 6. Include a Strong Call to Action in Your Image

-Not all Facebook cover images include a call to action (CTA), but they should.
+Not all Facebook cover images include a call to action (CTA), but if you can make it work, you should.
 There is a CTA button just below the image, but for greater effect, include a CTA in the image itself.
 In fact, you can even direct your readers’ attention to the button from your image.

 7. Let People See Your Personality With Your Headshot

 Jen Hannigan isn’t afraid to let people get to know her.
-She includes “USAF Veteran” in her Facebook cover photo, along with a couple of photos of her being herself at home.
-Her two photos, one of her in a lounge chair and another of her in the kitchen, show off her relaxed and confident personality.
+She includes “USAF Veteran” in her Facebook cover photo, along with a couple of photos of her just being herself.
+Her two headshots, one of her in a lounge chair and another of her in the kitchen, show off her relaxed and confident personality.

 Jen looks open and friendly, flashing her beautiful, assuring smile.
-She is ready to help her clients find their next investment property.
+She is subtly sending the message that she’s ready to help her clients find their next investment property.

 9. Show Off Your Team

-Elham Ghaderian knows how important it is to show who you are.
+Elham Ghaderian knows how important it is to show prospects who they will be working with.
 She put together this gorgeous Facebook cover image featuring all the members of her team.
 By putting their beautiful faces front and center, Elham knows she’s building that trust factor and attracting potential clients to her brokerage.

 10. Showcase Your Listings

 Speaking of high-quality photos, a great way to market your real estate business is to include some of your previous listing photos in your Facebook cover image.
-Make sure you get permission from your photographer first, and then choose some gorgeous photos like the Van Buren Real Estate Group has.
+Make sure you get permission from your photographer and sellers first, and then choose some gorgeous photos like the Van Buren Real Estate Group has here.

 Next Steps to Level Up Your Real Estate Facebook Cover Photo